Utah Water Wells

 The primary water-bearing formation here is the Glen Canyon Group sandstone and Colorado River alluvium.
 Grand County (Moab area) has reliable shallow groundwater in the Colorado River alluvium and Glen Canyon Group sandstones.
 Wells typically run 50-300 ft, with many domestic wells under 150 ft.

-Cities and towns in Grand County
+Cities in Grand County

 How much does a water well cost in Grand County?

-How deep are wells typically in Grand County?
+How deep are wells in Grand County?